-Measuring Impact of Cross Innovation
+Measuring Open and Cross Innovation

 For a long time, technical innovations dominated the innovation landscape in both business and research.
 Measurement techniques almost solely focused on technical innovations and followed the logics of quantifiability: the more patents you had, the more innovative you were.
 Economic exploitation was the utter goal.
 In recent years, however, non-technical innovations have gained importance.
 Non-technical innovations for example include processes and “hidden innovations” that are produced predominantly by the creative industries and other knowledge-intense sectors and often address social problems.
 Their (often intangible) characteristics make them difficult to measure and their exploitation logic is not only of purely economic nature.
 Rather, they provide benefits for civil society and the environment in an expanded profit orientation term.